-Supporting forest restoration at Tooro Botanical Garden - BGCI has been supporting the tree conservation and forest restoration work of Tooro Botanical Garden (TBG) in Fort Portal, Western Uganda, since 2012.
-This work contributes to BGCI's project Enhancing Tree Conservation and Forest Restoration in Africa.
+Supporting forest restoration in Uganda - BGCI has been supporting the tree conservation and forest restoration work of Tooro Botanical Gardens (TBG) in Fort Portal, Western Uganda, since 2012.

-Situated on a previously degraded Central Forest Reserve, TBG has increased the number of species represented on the site from 19 to 126 tree species in the past four years (2012 - 2016).
-In addition to restoring the site of TBG, they have brought two Local Forest Reserves in the Fort Portal region under indigenous forest restoration.
+Situated on a previously degraded Central Forest Reserve, TBG has increased the number of species represented on the site from 19 to 126 tree species.
+In addition to restoring the site of TBG, two Local Forest Reserves in the Fort Portal region are under indigenous forest restoration.
 These sites demonstrate the benefits of restoration and are testing the performance of indigenous species.
-Propagation protocols are being developed for top performing species in the nursery at TBG.
+Propagation protocols have been developed for top performing species in the nursery at TBG.
 The nursery sells indigenous tree seedlings to support other forest restoration and tree planting projects in the region.

 Restored forest plot within Tooro Botanical Garden intercropped with leguminous vegetables 1.5 years after planting, 2014